 To celebrate my love of brunch, I’ve partnered with Smithfield to show you how easy it is to bring brunch home.
 I’m sharing a favorite brunch-time recipe that my family LOVES, combining Smithfield Applewood Smoked bacon, scrambled eggs, cheese and potatoes.

 When I think of brunch, one food comes to mind— bacon!
 It’s a staple that makes every meal better, especially when featured with the delicious combo of breakfast and lunch…it’s just so versatile!

-Typically my family enjoys brunch on the weekends, when we sleep in and wake up somewhere between the two mealtimes.
+Typically my family enjoys brunch on the weekends when we sleep in and wake up somewhere between breakfast and lunch.
 While it seems like a luxury, I think brunch should be casual — and we all should enjoy it more often, even during non-brunch times.